When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Mitigation Strategies

+To mitigate the query fingerprinting attacks, we propose (1) padding token packets and (2) aggregating tokens over multiple iterations.
+We describe both below:

 \textbf{1.
 Padding Token Packets}: Padding the network packet size with additional bytes can mask the actual number of tokens per iteration and conceal the differences between correct and mis-speculations to prevent the attack.
+The padding can be added in two ways: